bishalvaii/bishalvaii.github.io/README.md

 npm run dev
 or

-yarn start
+yarn run dev

 View the Application:
-Open your web browser and navigate to http://localhost:3000 to view the Pokémon Search application.
+Open your web browser and navigate to http://localhost:4323 to view the Pokémon Search application.

 Technologies Used
+Astro
+Island Architecture
 React
 React Query
-JavaScript (ES6+)
+Typescript
 HTML5
 CSS3

 Credits
 Pokémon data provided by PokéAPI